BobRandomNumber/ComfyUI-DiaTest/README.md

 # ComfyUI Dia TTS Nodes

-This experimental WIP node pack integrates the [Nari-Labs Dia](https://github.com/nari-labs/dia) 1.6b text-to-speech model into ComfyUI using safetensors.
+This is an experimental WIP node pack that integrates the [Nari-Labs Dia](https://github.com/nari-labs/dia) 1.6b text-to-speech model into ComfyUI using safetensors.

 Dia allows generating dialogue with speaker tags (`[S1]`, `[S2]`) and non-verbal sounds (`(laughs)`, etc.).
 It also supports **audio prompting** for voice cloning or style transfer.